drpnd/aos/README.md

 ## Checkpoint b
 Towards the multitasking operating system, we setup the local APIC timer to generate periodic timer interrupts that will be used for the context switch.

+## Checkpoint c
+This checkpoint implements a simple memory allocator; buddy system for the page alloator and slab-like allocator for the allocator of smaller objects.